-Your dog means the world to you, so it makes sense that you do whatever you can to keep them healthy and happy.
+Your dog means the world to you, so it makes sense to do whatever you can to keep them healthy and happy.
 However, what you may not fully realize is the importance of your dog's gut.
 Poor digestive health is at the forefront of many conditions.
-Luckily, the majority of the time a healthy gut and digestive system means a healthy pup.
+Luckily, a healthy gut and digestive system make a healthy pup.
 So how can you ensure that Fido's digestive health is at its very best?
-One of the easiest ways is through probiotics.
+One of the easiest ways is through canine probiotics.

-In this article, we aim to inform our readers about the importance of a healthy digestive system and provide a detailed guide for incorporating probiotics into your dog's diet to improve your dog's health.
+In this article, we aim to inform you, our readers, about the importance of a healthy digestive system and provide a detailed guide for incorporating probiotics into your dog's diet to improve your dog's health.

 Probiotics are vital microorganisms that live in various parts of your dog’s body, including:

 Probiotics are often referred to as "good bacteria."
-You may be aware that not all bacteria is harmful.
-In fact, your dog needs certain bacteria in order to stay healthy.
-Probiotics are the "good" kind of bacteria and mimic the naturally occurring bacteria that is already living in the body.
-We can reap the benefits of probiotics when they are present in certain foods we eat such as yogurt, tempeh, and cheese or through synthetically formulated probiotics.
+You may be aware that not all bacteria are harmful.
+In fact, your dog needs certain bacteria to stay healthy.
+Probiotics are friendly bacteria that mimic the naturally occurring bacteria already present in the body.
+Humans can reap the benefits of probiotics when we eat certain foods such as yogurt, tempeh, and cheese, or through synthetically formulated probiotics.

 Either way, it is incredibly important that there is a healthy balance of good vs. bad bacteria in your dog's body.